Brushing + Flossing for Gum Disease

 The trial protocol does not specify if you need to stop your current medications.
 However, you cannot participate if you are taking antibiotics two weeks before the study or daily anti-inflammatory drugs within 30 days before the study.

-Is Floss Loops a promising treatment for gum disease?
+What evidence suggests that Floss Loops is effective for gum disease?

 Ana G Gossweiler, DDS/MSD